Extractive contest design: Results

+For all value tuples, if the number of contestants is greater than or equal to $3$ or the values of the contestants are homogeneous, there exists a CSF strictly extractive for this value tuple, and otherwise, there does not. \begin{proposition} Let $v \in V$.
+Then, there exists $f \in F$ that is strictly extractive for $v$ if and only if $n \geq 3$ or $v \in \hat V$. \end{proposition} \begin{remark} In the proof, such $f$ is constructed as follows.
+In the case where $n \geq 3$ and the case where $n = 2$ and $v \in \hat V$, $f$ is one in the corresponding case in Remark \ref{rem:construction_of_extractive_csf_for_observable_private_values}. \end{remark} \begin{remark} Aggregate effort equivalence across Nash equilibria holds if and only if $n = 3$ or $v \in \hat V$. \end{remark}

-The above CSFs make the contestant with the maximum value win with certainty (or with probability $\frac{1}{2}$) if their effort is equal to the maximum value (or $\frac{1}{2}$ of the maximum value), in order that the aggregate effort is equal to the maximum value.
-In the $3$-or-more contestant or common-value case, the above CSFs give contestants an incentive to make a positive effort, to exclude the Nash equilibrium such that every contestant's effort is zero.
-In the other case, under any extractive CSF, there exists a Nash equilibrium such that every contestant's effort is zero.
+The above CSFs make the contestant with the maximum value win with certainty (or probability $\frac{1}{2}$) if his/her effort is equal to the maximum value (or $\frac{1}{2}$ of the maximum value), in order that the aggregate effort is equal to the maximum value.
+In the $3$-or-more-contestant or homogeneous-value case, the above CSFs are designed as they exclude the Nash equilibrium such that every contestant's effort is zero.
+In the other case, it is impossible to design an extractive CSF that excludes such a Nash equilibrium even though the contest designer can fully use the information on the contestants' values.

+In the observable-value case, \cite{Glazer1993}, \cite{Nti2004} and \cite{Franke2018} presented a CSF that is extractive, but this is not strictly extractive.
+For any $v \in V$, when $n \geq 3$ or $v \in \hat V$, our paper presents a CSF that is strictly extractive for $v$; when $n = 2$ and $v \notin \hat V$, our paper shows that there exists no CSF that is strictly extractive for $v$.